mihaque313/Drowsiness_Detection/README.md

 To run this project:

-1. decompress drwsiness_detection.zip
-2. go to folder drwsiness_detection
+1. Go to project folder
-3. open command promt there
+3. open terminal/command prompt there
 4. run the project using the following command: python detect_drowsiness.py --shape-predictor shape_predictor_68_face_landmarks.dat --alarm alarm.wav